abramhindle/setupenv/README.md

 sudo apt-get install libtool autoconf autotools-dev automake autogen
 ```

-not working on mac:
+# ideas/problems
-* sparsehash
+* `sparsehash` not working on mac

-ideas to solve:
+* add latest `gcc` and compile everything with that gcc
-* add latest gcc and compile everything with that gcc
+* convert all scripts to homebrew linux scripts